jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ![](./images/0811-02.png)

-* Shoulders tilt is good, down enought
+* Shoulders tilt is good, down enought.
 * Shoulders turn is over exagerating at 95/99 degrees
-* Hip turn should be 44 and not 37
+* Hip turn should be 44 and not 37 degrees

-* front view, the hands needs to be lightly moved on th left.
+* Front view, the hands needs to be lightly moved on the left.

 ![](./images/0811-03.png)

-* At position 2, hand by the belt buckle, club horizontal // to the ground
+* At position 2, hands by the belt buckle, club horizontal // to the ground

 ![](./images/0811-04.png)